-A financial advisor can offer valuable advice on how to ensure that your family has the money it needs to cover educational expenses.
+A financial advisor can offer valuable advice to help your family plan for educational expenses.

 Custodial Account vs. 529 Plan: Taxes